xslittlemaggie/Funnel-Analysis-with-SQL/README.md

 ### Conclusion
 From the process above, a slightly less users choose the number_of_pairs of 5, but if the users choose number_of_pairs of 5, they are more likely to make the purchase.
+Thus, we can take actions to increase the number of peole choosing number_of_pairs of 5 to increase purchase rate.